zachlasiuk/arm-software-developers-ads/content/install-tools/streamline.md

 tool_install: true              # DO NOT MODIFY.
 Always true for tool installs
 layout: "installtoolsall"       # DO NOT MODIFY.
 Always true for the main page of tool installs
 ---
 [Arm Streamline Performance Analyzer](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer) is an application profiler for Android, Linux and bare-metal applications.
-This tool helps you optimize your software written for devices with Arm processors.

 Streamline is available as a component of [Arm Mobile Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio) or [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).

 The version of Streamline provided with Arm Mobile Studio supports [certain Android targets](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Supported-Devices) only.

 For other use cases, use the version of Streamline provided with Arm Development Studio.

 ## Download installer packages